Dynamic redundancy and mortality in stochastic search

 For general, uncorrelated $\lambda,\mu\!>\!0$, reducing the MFPT merely involves maximizing $\lambda$ while minimizing $\mu$.
-Setting $\lambda\!=\!\mu\!\equiv\!r$ introduces a trade-off between increasing redundancy and decreasing mortality and we see in Eq.~\eqref{low} that stochastic resetting always outperforms DRM.
-These observations raise a natural question: how much should redundancy dominate a DRM system such that it outperforms stochastic resetting?
+Setting $\lambda\!=\!\mu\!=\!r$ introduces a trade-off between increasing redundancy and decreasing mortality and we see in Eq.~\eqref{low} that stochastic resetting always outperforms DRM.
+These observations raise a natural question: how much must redundancy dominate a DRM system such that it outperforms stochastic resetting?

-To answer this question, suppose $\mu\!=\! r$ and $\lambda \!=\!\alpha r$ where $\alpha\!> \!0$ and $r$ is the \emph{turnover} rate which sets a timescale for the DRM process.
-If $\alpha\!<\!1$, mortality dominates but Eq.~\eqref{low} indicates, surprisingly, that the DRM MFPT remains finite.
-For $\alpha\!>\!1$ the system is redundant-dominant and we find that mean search times in this regime can be faster than that of stochastic resetting.
-In particular, we show in Ref.~\cite{SI} that for any such $\alpha\!>\!1$ there exists a $r^*\!>\!0$ such that for all $r\!>\!r^*$ the DRM MFPT outpaces the corresponding resetting MFPT with resetting rate $r$, as demonstrated in Fig.~\ref{fig:alphaone}(a).
-The existence of $r^*$ therefore reveals that with sufficiently high turnover, \emph{any} redundant-dominant system of this form outpaces stochastic resetting, despite stochastic resetting always being faster when $\lambda$ and $\mu$ are equal.
-While a redundant-dominant DRM search is guaranteed to outperform stochastic resetting at high turnover values $r$, Fig.~\ref{fig:alphaone}(a) also suggests the existence of a threshold $\alpha^*\!>\!1$ beyond which, for a certain turnover regime, the DRM MFPT is smaller than that of the corresponding optimal resetting MFPT.
+\emph{When is DRM faster than resetting?}---Suppose $\mu\!=\! r$ and $\lambda \!=\!\alpha r$ where $\alpha\!> \!0$ and $r\!>\!0$ is the \emph{turnover} rate which sets a timescale for the DRM process.
+If $\alpha\!<\!1$, mortality dominates but the DRM MFPT remains finite.
+For $\alpha\!>\!1$ redundancy dominates and we find that mean DRM search times can be faster than those of stochastic resetting.
+In particular, we show in Ref.~\cite{SI} that for any $\alpha\!>\!1$ there exists a $r^*\!>\!0$ such that for all $r\!>\!r^*$ the DRM MFPT outpaces the corresponding resetting MFPT with resetting rate $r$.
+Furthermore, when the second term in the upper bound of Eq.~\eqref{bounds} vanishes,

+Equation~\eqref{alpha_final} asserts that for any $\alpha>1$ the DRM MFPT outpaces stochastic resetting by a factor $\alpha$ in the high-turnover limit.

+Additionally, for the specific case of 1D Brownian motion, we show in Ref.~\cite{SI} that in the low-turnover limit, Consequently, for $\alpha > \phi:= (1+\sqrt{5})/2 \approx 1.618$, 1D Brownian DRM search outperforms stochastic resetting.
+We note that this critical value $\phi$ is exactly the golden ratio.
+Figure \ref{fig:alphaone}(a) demonstrates this set of results summarized by Eqs.~\eqref{alpha_final} and \eqref{eq:1d_lowr_mfpt}.
+Interestingly, we see that only moderately high turnover is required for minimally redundant-dominant (e.g.\ $\sim\!\alpha=1.2$) DRM systems to outperform stochastic resetting, while for $\alpha > \phi$, DRM outperforms resetting for all $r$.
+Figure \ref{fig:alphaone}(b) further illustrates the dependence of $\mathbb{E}[T_{\alpha r,r}]$ on $\alpha$ and $r$.
+Evident from the heatmap is that for any $\alpha$ there exists an optimal rate $r$ to minimize the MFPT.
+Moreover, the yellow curve acts as a separatrix in the phase space: for all pair values $(r,\alpha)$ that lie above it, DRM outpaces stochastic resetting whereas, for all values below, the resetting MFPT is a lower bound to the DRM MFPT.